Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Have you had instances where the pizza bottom burns while the rest of the pizza is well cooked?

-If that is the case or you want to control the cooking of the crust to a less crispy crust, then using parchment paper, evenly spreads the heat at the bottom of the cooking dough to avoid burning, which will prevent the dough from sticking to the pizza stone.
+If that is the case or you want to control the cooking of the crust to a less crispy crust, then using parchment paper, evenly spreads the direct heat at the bottom of the cooking dough to avoid burning, which will prevent the dough from sticking to the pizza stone.

 How Do You Transfer the Pizza from Parchment Paper to a Pizza Stone?